astropy/astropy-APEs/APE24.rst

 in Fall 2022 using Sloan Foundation funding.

-Fast forward to July 2023, there are 47 accepted Affiliated packages and 8 undergoing the review process.
+Fast forward to July 2023, there are 47 accepted Affiliated packages and 7 undergoing the review process, plus 10 that have been elevated to the status of Coordinated package.
+The latter provide crucial extension functionality and are maintained by Astropy team members to ensure their continued development and availability.
 We have two editors (Derek Homeier and William Jamieson as of July 2023) and recruit reviewers from the Astropy community.
 Editors identify community members with sufficient experience in the Astropy ecosystem and practices to review packages, usually asking reviewers with scientific domain experience related to a potentially